This article applies to England, Wales and Scotland.

 If you are considering your options, a few things are worth knowing.
 Time limits still apply: most claims must begin with ACAS early conciliation within three months minus one day of the issue.
 The backlog does not extend your deadline.

 Most claims never reach a full hearing.
-According to the latest disposal data, around 84% of claims are resolved through ACAS conciliation, withdrawal, or settlement before a tribunal hearing takes place.
+According to the latest disposal data, around 91% of claims are resolved through ACAS conciliation, withdrawal, or settlement before a tribunal hearing takes place.
+Of those that do reach a hearing, 44% succeed — but very few claims get that far.

 For guidance on your specific situation, including eligibility and next steps, try our free assessment.
 Learn more about our claims packages, or create a free account to get started.